Board of Visitors

 Dr. Rick Martin

-Mr. Martin was appointed to the Scott Commission and also serves on the VHA National Nursing Leadership Council, the Orange County Nurse Executive Council, and on the Advisory Board for Nurseweek.
-At California State University, Long Beach, Mr. Martin is on the Advisory Board and Adjunct Faculty for the School of Nursing.
+Dr. Martin was appointed to the Scott Commission and also serves on the VHA National Nursing Leadership Council, the Orange County Nurse Executive Council, and on the Advisory Board for Nurseweek.
+At California State University, Long Beach, Dr. Martin is on the Advisory Board and Adjunct Faculty for the School of Nursing.

-Mr. Martin participates in: American College of Healthcare Executives, Association of California Nurse Leaders, American Organization of Nurse Executives, National League of Nurses, American Society for Quality and Leadership Tomorrow and the Share Our Selves Clinic.
+Dr. Martin participates in American College of Healthcare Executives, Association of California Nurse Leaders, American Organization of Nurse Executives, National League of Nurses, American Society for Quality and Leadership Tomorrow and the Share Our Selves Clinic.

 Dr. Claudette McLinn

-Dr. McLinn received a master of science degree from GSEP in 1983, and a Doctor of Education in Organizational Leadership degree from GSEP in 2006.
-She is executive director of the Center for the Study of Multicultural Children's Literature, an organization which advocates for multicultural children's literature.
+Dr. McLinn received a Master of Science degree from GSEP in 1983, and a Doctor of Education in Organizational Leadership degree from GSEP in 2006.
+She is the executive director of the Center for the Study of Multicultural Children's Literature, an organization which advocates for multicultural children's literature.
 She is a life member of the American Library Associations and has chaired and served on many prestigious book award committees in the organization.

 Mrs. Mariellen Pepperdine Ostwald